-Some time ago I had the opportunity to meet several other finance bloggers at a conference in Las Vegas.
+Some time ago I had the opportunity to meet several finance bloggers at a conference in Las Vegas.
 It was great to meet folks I’ve known for a long time but never actually met face-to-face.
-At the conference we were eating lunch one afternoon and the discussion turned to the goals we had established for our websites.
+At the conference, we were eating lunch one afternoon and the discussion turned to the goals we had established for our websites.
 Most of us, myself included, described our goals in terms of numbers, similar to how most of us probably think about financial goals.

 One of the frustrating things about money is that so many of our goals are years away.
 We may have as a goal saving $1 million for retirement, for example.
 While that may be an appropriate goal, it may take us 30 years or more to reach it.
 The same goes for the goal of getting out of debt, saving an emergency fund, or just about any other financial goal.

 The problem is that many set as their goal saving three to six months of income.
 While that’s fine, it could take years to achieve that goal.
 So for now, let’s just set our goal as having a little more in our emergency fund next month than we have right now.

 Of course, the more you can save the better.
 But even if we improve by just a few dollars, at least we are moving in the right direction.
 Here are some steps to take now if you haven’t already:

 - Open a savings account: Open a savings account at your bank or credit union where you can build up your emergency fund.
 If you are looking for options, check out our list of online banks with high yield savings accounts.